emilbjornson/massivemimobook/README.md

 ## License and Referencing

 This code is licensed under the GPLv2 license.
 If you in any way use this code for research that results in publications, please cite our monograph as described above.
-We also recommend that you mention the existence of this code package in your publication, to spread the word of its existence and to ensure that you will not be accused of plagiarism.
+We also recommend that you mention the existence of this code package in your manuscript, to spread the word about its existence and to ensure that you will not be accused of plagiarism by the reviewers of your manuscript.